 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Endoscopic resection (ER) in the duodenum remains a challenging technique owing to the anatomical peculiarity associated with the procedure and the high frequency of adverse event.
+Core tip: Endoscopic resection (ER) in the duodenum remains a challenging technique owing to the anatomical peculiarity associated with the procedure and the high frequency of adverse events.
 This study aimed to investigate the curability, including long-term outcomes, related to ER for superficial non-ampullary duodenal epithelial tumors (SNADETs) in a large case series.
-This study demonstrated that, in contrast to endoscopic submucosal dissection (ESD), endoscopic mucosal resection (EMR) was not associated with any adverse events in the study population.
-Nevertheless, ER is expected to provide good long-term outcomes in the patients with SNADETs.
-In conclusion, EMR should be considered as the standard treatment for small lesions of SNADETs.
-However, ESD remains challenging.
+In contrast to endoscopic submucosal dissection (ESD), endoscopic mucosal resection (EMR) was not associated with any adverse events.
+Nevertheless, ER is expected to provide good long-term outcomes in patients with SNADETs.
+In conclusion, EMR should be considered as standard treatment for small lesions of SNADETs; however, ESD remains challenging.

 Hara Y, Goda K, Dobashi A, Ohya TR, Kato M, Sumiyama K, Mitsuishi T, Hirooka S, Ikegami M, Tajiri H. Short- and long-term outcomes of endoscopically treated superficial non-ampullary duodenal epithelial tumors.
 World J Gastroenterol 2019; In press